Foursquare VP of business development Mike Harkey has left for Google

 Intuit’s ‘rise of the rest’ M&A strategy means large paydays outside the Valley

-Foursquare’s VP of business development Mike Harkey, who has been with the company for more than 5 years, has left to join Google as its director of global product partnerships.
+Foursquare’s VP of business development Mike Harkey, who has been with the company for more than five years, has left to join Google as its director of global product partnerships.

 His LinkedIn page shows that he joined Google this month after serving a lengthy tenure at Foursquare, which has seen a significant shift from an early darling as a check-in product to one with a robust enterprise business and location data set.
 Foursquare now has products like City Guide, which provide a wide array of tips, locations and other information for venues in different cities.